Foods to help collagen production

 Iron - Iron rich foods include animal proteins and organ meats like liver, kidneys, red meat, and shellfish.
 There are plant-based sources of iron which include spinach, legumes, quinoa, pumpkin seeds, molasses, broccoli, tahini, and tofu.

 Collagen production diminishes in response to the natural ageing process of the body.
 Collagen and elastin fibres within our bodies also begin to reduce flexibility over time and can become stiffer.
 The acceleration of this can be influenced by factors such as poor diet, stress, high blood sugar and excess alcohol.
 The decline of collagen production can start as early as our thirties and progressively worsen due to general aging and diminished nutrient absorption.
-Including marine collagen peptides daily can help to stimulate the fibroblast cells to produce collagen, elastin and hylauronic acid thereby helping with skin firmness, elasticity and hydration.
+Including Vita-sol Collagen Boost (marine collagen peptides) daily can help to stimulate the fibroblast cells to produce collagen, elastin and hylauronic acid thereby helping with skin firmness, elasticity and hydration.